Andrew McCutchen Player Props: Pirates vs. Mets

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.375) this season, fueled by 85 hits.
+- McCutchen has 85 hits this season and a team-best OBP of .375.

-- Among the qualified hitters in MLB action, he ranks 84th in batting average, 18th in on-base percentage, and 114th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 82nd in batting average, 18th in on-base percentage, and 111th in slugging.

-- McCutchen has driven home a run in 22 games this season (23.2%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on two occasions..
+- McCutchen has had an RBI in 22 games this year (23.2%), including seven multi-RBI outings (7.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.